shaleprotocol/FastChat/README.md

 ### 2023-07

-* Fix issues working with AutoGPT and gpt-engineer etc.
+* Fixed issues working with AutoGPT and gpt-engineer etc.
 * Added support for longchat-7b-16k.

 ### 2023-06

-* Added support for CodeT5p and Falcon.
+* Added support for CodeT5p and Falcon-7b models.

 ### 2023-05

 * API key database and rate limit enforcement
-* Deployable on kurbernetes
+* Deployable on Kubernetes